KonnexionsGmbH/oranif/test/README.md

   )
 ```

-## 5. Creating the Data Dictionary for Schema SBS1_ADMIN
+## 5. Creating the Sample Database Schemas

-The main goal here is to reproduce the database schema SBS1_ADMIN as accurately as possible.
-The scripts for creating the Data Dictionary are based on the Export DDL function of Toad (menu: Database -> Export -> Export DDL).
-The scripts created by Toad then had to be simplified, because e.g. the following functionalities cannot be mapped in the new test database to be created:

-- file directories,
-- remote database access.

-This and the following sections assume that the Docker virtual machine and the Docker container `db_12_2` are both already running:
+in this section it is assumed that the Docker virtual machine and the Docker container `db_12_2` are both already running:

 - Start the Docker virtual machine via `Docker Quickstart Terminal` or manually with the command: `docker-machine start`.
 - Start the Docker container `db_12_2` with the command: `docker start db_12_2`.